All Episodes

 Bum is gone to heaven.

-Bum was devout Christian as well.
+Bum was a devout Christian as well.

-And that was the Hutch.
+And that was the hutch.

-The Hutch is gone to heaven now, called home.
+The hutch is gone to heaven now, called home.

 And everybody that knew him will never be able to replace him.